-The University operates a combination of Continuous Assessment and End-of-Semester examination system with the following weithtings:
+The University operates a combination of Continuous Assessment and End-of-Semester Examination with the following weightings.

-The Continuous Assessment component consists of take home assignment, class quizzes and tests, term papers, and project work.
-This component give students the chance to demonstrate their abilities on a wider variety of learning tasks and a broader variety of work environments than is possible under formal examination conditions.
-For example, through Continuous Assessment students can learn the values and processes of team work, plan and solve real-life problems.
+The Continuous Assessment component consists of take-home assignments, class quizzes and tests, term papers, and practical work.
+This component gives students the chance to demonstrate their abilities on a wider variety of learning tasks and a broader variety of work environments than is possible under formal examination conditions.
+For example, through continuous assessment students can learn the values and processes of team work, plan and solve real-life problems.
 There shall be a minimum of two (2) Continuous Assessments per course per semester.

-The duration of end-of-semester examination is determined by the credit weighting of the course; than pattern is as follows:
+The duration of end-of-semester examinations is determined by the credit weighting of the course as follows:

-The University uses letter grades and numerical weightings corresponding to the letter grades.
-The numerical weightings reflect the quality of performance.
-Total numerical weightings reflect the quality of performance.
-Total raw scroes ( combination of continuous assessment and end-of-semester examination) are converted according to the following scheme:
+The University uses letter grades and corresponding numerical weightings which reflect the quality of performance.
+Total raw scores (combination of continuous assessment and end-of-semester examination) are converted according to the following scheme:

 |80 – 100||A||4.0||Excellent|